Some of the best things to do in Cusco, the gateway to Machu Picchu in Peru.

 The Sacred Valley stretches through the Andes Mountains and contains many significant remnants of the ancient Inca Empire.

-Some of the highlights of the area include the artisan goods of Pisac Market, the archeological ruins in Ollantaytambo, and the royal estate of Tupac Inca Yupanqui.
+Some of the highlights of the Sacred Valley include the artisan goods of Pisac Market, the archeological ruins in Ollantaytambo, and the royal estate of Tupac Inca Yupanqui.

 Seeing all these pieces of ancient Incan history and civilization is fascinating, and it’s a classic day trip from Cusco.